-If technical difficulties occur or unauthorized applications are discovered, technology staff will re-image the MacBook Air.
-The school does not accept responsibility for the loss of applications or documents deleted due to a re-imaging.
+If technical difficulties occur or unauthorized applications are discovered, technology staff will reimage the MacBook Air.
+The school does not accept responsibility for the loss of applications or documents deleted due to a re-image.

 Application Upgrades

 The district will distribute upgraded versions of licensed applications from time to time through network processes or manually by a technician.